-These days everyone is talking about sales enablement.
-But when you start digging in to the term you realize it can refer to a whole spectrum of technology solutions that serve very different purposes.
+These days everyone is talking about sales enablement solutions.
+But when you start digging into the term, you realize it can refer to a whole spectrum of technology serving very different purposes.

-I read a recent article that outlined six different categories of sales enablement software solutions.
-Each of these categories serves a unique purpose within the sales process:
+I read a recent article that outlined six different categories of sales enablement solutions.
+Each of these categories has a unique role within the sales process:

-Chances are, your team already has solutions in place in several of these areas.
-So maybe it’s time to fill in the gaps or replace a solution that isn’t delivering results.
+Chances are, your team already has sales enablement solutions that cover several of these areas.
+But maybe it’s time to fill in the gaps or replace a solution that isn’t delivering results.

 Where do you need help most?

 Start by evaluating your biggest business challenges and decide where you need the most help.
 Do your sales reps spend too much of their time looking for materials and answers to questions?
 You may want to look into a platform with a strong knowledge management component.
 Are your reps struggling with giving demos online?
 Then a communications platform may be what you’re looking for.
 By understanding what the biggest pain points are for your business, you can start to cut through the sales enablement clutter.